mwww/EasyRent/readme.md

 1. Install all dependencies using `pnpm install`
 2. Run it `pnpm dev`

-_Note: If you're using yarn or other package manager, just replace `pnpm` with your package manager of choice._
+_Note: If you prefer to use a different package manager such as `yarn`, you can simply replace `pnpm` with your package manager of choice._